 v) The Four Seasons Awards

-vii) The Monochrome award
+vi) The Monochrome award

 3.1 The overall title “Scottish Landscape Photographer of the Year” shall be awarded to the entrant who, in the opinion of the judges, has submitted the best portfolio of 3 (three) images.
-Details can be found at: https://www.slpoty.co.uk/grand-title/

 3.2 The Young Scottish Photographer of the Year will be awarded to the single best image as determined by the judges.
-Details can be found at: https://www.slpoty.co.uk/the-youth-title/

 3.3 The winners of the Landscape, Seascape & Urban Landscape shall be awarded to the entrant who in the opinion of the judges has submitted the best single image in each category.
-The categories are individual categories open to entrants aged 18 and over at the closing date for entries.
-The categories of the Competition can be found at: https://www.slpoty.co.uk/the-categories/

 3.4 The Four Seasons Award consists of four awards covering the four seasons of spring, summer, autumn and winter, and will be awarded to the entrant(s) who in the opinion of the judges has submitted the best image(s) that reflect each season.